Mineral Dysregulation

 periodictable

-In summary, almost everyone has insufficient magnesium and bioavailable copper (copper which has been activated by retinol from animal products to create ceruloplasmin) in their bodies as a whole, but too much iron and calcium in their bodies as a whole.
-I know again.
-This statement sounds heretical.
-But let me explain more.
+In summary, almost everyone has insufficient magnesium and bioavailable copper (copper which has been activated by retinol from animal products to create ceruloplasmin) in their bodies as a whole, but too much iron and calcium in their bodies as a whole

 To understand more, we need to learn about biochemistry pathways and cellular energy production.
 Do not worry.
 We will keep it super simple.

 Our bodies run on biochemical pathways where one chemical is converted into another chemical in the presence of enzymes.
 These enzymes usually require minerals as co-factors to activate the enzyme to function in the pathway.
-If minerals are not present, then the reaction does not proceed, and symptoms and then disease eventually develop.
+If minerals are not present, then the reaction does not proceed, and symptoms and illnesses eventually develop.

 enzymecofactor